Paul Drayton (composer)

 He now lives in Cornwall where he has lectured at Truro College on both A-Level and International Baccalaureate courses.
 He is also a lecturer in adult education.

 His opera The Hanging Oak, based on a story by M.R.
 James, was premiered in October 2009 in several church locations in the south-west of England.
 2015 saw the premiere of his choral/orchestral work The Passion of Christ as told by Mark the Evangelist, in Truro Cathedral.

-He is the Musical Director of Duchy Opera.
+He was the musical director of Duchy Opera until the end of 2018.